matjack1/LabAdmin/README.md

 # LabAdmin

-Manage user rights to access the lab and the machines
+Labadmin is a Django application created to manage user rights to access the lab and the machines.

 ## Installation